-I spoke to the company’s co-founder Alison about Halen Môn and the story of their Anglesey Sea Salt.
-You can hear the interview in full by clicking on the play button below.
+I spoke to Alan Kaufman, the owner of The Pickle Guys, who told me the story of his business.
+You can hear the interview by clicking on the play button below.